-We establish a valuation allowance against the future income tax assets if, based on available information, it is more likely than not that all of the assets will not be realized.
-The valuation allowance of \$59,886 and \$56,659 at December 31, 2019 and 2018, respectively, relates mainly to net operating loss carryforwards, in Canada and other foreign tax jurisdictions, where the utilization of such attributes is not more likely than not.
+We establish a valuation allowance against future income tax assets if, based on available information, it is more likely than not that all of the assets will not be realized.
+The valuation allowance of \$59,401 and \$59,886 at December 31, 2020 and 2019, respectively, related mainly to net operating and capital loss carryforwards where the utilization of such attributes is not more likely than not.
 The Company continually assesses both positive and negative evidence to determine whether it is more likely than not that deferred tax assets can be realized prior to their expiration.